fbef0102/Game-Private_Plugin/Plugin_插件/Nothing_Impossible_無理改造版/l4d_multiple_equipment/readme.md

 * <details><summary>How does it work?</summary>

     * Everyone can carry
-        * 2 primary weapons
+        * 2 different primary weapons
-        * 2 melee weapons or pistols
+        * 2 different melee weapons or pistols
         * 2 thorwable items
         * 2 kits/defibrillators/upgradepacks
         * 2 pills/adrenalines